joaopedrosgs/OpenLoU/README.md

 The project is in early state, nothing really works yet.

 # Tech
-I'm using Goland and MongoDB.
+I'm using Goland and PostgreSQL.